Our Vision & Mission

 A Floating Support scheme began in 1992 with Dewi Sant as the Registered Social Landlord and a large house with six family sized bedrooms was opened in partnership with South Wales Federated Housing Association (now United Welsh Housing Association).

-New projects started to expand our offer of services which included funding for a 35 hour childwork post.
+New projects started to expand our offer of services which included support for children and young people impacted by domestic abuse.

 A Community resource opens, where women in the community call in for support, information, workshops and training courses in a safe environment.